Lakes in Mt. Rainier NP

 Information

-Unfortunately there isn't much on-line or published information about the lakes in Mt.
+There isn't much on-line or published information about the lakes in Mt.
 Rainier NP, and what does exist are often research studies related to water resources investigations or academic research.
-The Washington State Department has some information with their Water-Supply Bulletin series on lakes.
-The USGS did one study in August 1983, available here, on a dozen lakes.
+That said, here's a list I've found to date.

 Resources